-The fecal fat test measures the amount of fat in the stool, which helps estimate the percentage of dietary fat that the body does not absorb.
+The fecal fat test measures the amount of fat in the stool.
+This can help gauge the percentage of dietary fat that the body does not absorb.

 How the Test is Performed

-For children wearing diapers, you can line the diaper with plastic wrap.
-If the plastic wrap is positioned properly, you can prevent mixing of urine and stool.
-Preventing such mixing can give a better sample.
+- For infants and children wearing diapers, you can line the diaper with plastic wrap.
+If the plastic wrap is placed properly, you can prevent mixing of urine and stool.
+This will provide a better sample.

-Collect all stool that is released over a 24-hour period (or sometimes 3 days) in special containers.
-Label the containers with name, time, and date, and send them to the laboratory.
+Collect all stool that is released over a 24-hour period (or sometimes 3 days) in the containers provided.
+Label the containers with name, time, and date, and send them to the lab.